-Writing my upcoming contemporary romance novel, The Scandal, has been interesting, to say the least.
+My upcoming contemporary romance novel, The Scandal, has been interesting to write, to say the least.
 Ask any author.
-They’ll tell you all books present their challenges, but we authors work through them.
-Some books, however, are more challenging than others.
+They’ll tell you all books present their challenges, but we work through them.
+Some, however, are more challenging than others.
 The Scandal has presented its fair share of issues, but also it’s been a fun book to write.
 I’ve honestly enjoyed the additional time.
 Truth be told, I don’t want this book to end.

 Is it life imitating art, or is art imitating life?

-The Scandal is set in Hollywood.
-The lead character is a soap opera star.
-However, as luck would have it, the Harvey Weinstein scandal started up while I was working on the treatment.
+The Scandal takes place in Hollywood.
+Lead character Lauren McAllen is a soap opera star who wants to break into films.
+However, as luck would have it, the Harvey Weinstein scandal and the MeToo movement started up while I was working on the treatment.
+(The treatment is a summary of what the story will be about.)
 Sometimes life imitates art, but did it have to go this far?
 I take pride in writing original stories.
 I also keep my books politically neutral.

-Striving to keep my story separate from any real-life scandals was challenging indeed.
-My lead antagonist is a cad, but he’s not a predator.
+Striving to keep my story separate from any real-life scandals was a challenge.
+My lead antagonist may be a cad, but he’s not a predator.
 There is a difference between the two.
-My characters are also unique individuals.
-My antagonist is the kind of guy you’d like to slap across the face.
-He’s powerful.
-He’s complex.
-He’s seductive, but he’s not skin crawling creepy.
+My characters are also unique individuals, and my antagonist is the kind of guy you’d like to slap across the face.
+He’s powerful, complex and seductive, but he isn’t skin crawling creepy.
 He also has some redeeming qualities.
 Bottom line, I’m really pleased with the way he’s turned out, and I think my readers will like him too.